ranote-009/SysMonitor/README.md

 To set up the client:

-1. Modify the SSL certificate path in the `SystemInfoClient` class constructor to match your server's SSL certificate.
+1. Modify the SSL certificate path in the `SystemInfoClient` class constructor to match the location of `server.crt` from the `certificate` directory.

-2. Specify the server's IP address, port, log file path, and connection key in the `main` function.
+2. Specify the server's IP address, port, log file path, and connection key in the `server_info.json` file(recommended) or in `main` function in the `main.cpp` file within the `Client` directory:

    ```cpp
    SystemInfoClient client("ServerIPAddress", ServerPort, "log.csv", "YourConnectionKeyHere");
    ```

 3. Build the client using CMake.
-You can do this with the following commands:
+You can do this with the following commands in the `Client` directory:

    ```bash
    mkdir build